anandkulkarnim/Exploratory-data-analysis-with-python-libraries/README.md

 # Exploratory-data-analysis-with-python-libraries

-This is data visualization project in Python and visualization package: Seaborn.
+This is exploratory data analysis project in Python and visualization package: Seaborn.
 It also uses read_pdf function to directly fetch data table from Website

 Prerequisite: Install Tabula package